MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-805.md

 8. Check the version of the intel-mkl package:
 		[tmp] $ rpm -qi microsoft-r-server-intel-mkl-8.0

-Partial output is as follows (note version 8.0.5):
+9. Check the output to verify version 8.0.5.
+Partial output appears as follows:

 		Name        : microsoft-r-server-mro-8.0   Relocations: /usr/lib64
 		Version     : 8.0.5                         Vendor: Microsoft